 3. The Kelpies

 The Kelpies tower of the Forth and Clyde canal near Falkirk and are the largest equine sculptures in the world.
 The mystical horse heads have shimmering steel features.

 They’re also quickly becoming one of Scotland’s most photographed attractions.
 Well worth stopping off at on your way to the Highlands!

 4. Fairy Pools, Skye

 The name alone conjures up some magical images and these pools don’t disappoint.
 The waterfalls cascade down through carved rock into vivid turquoise pools.
-Making the Fairy Pools on the Isle of Skye a truly magical place to visit.
+This has to be one of the best nature places in Scotland.
+The Fairy Pools on the Isle of Skye offer one of the best views in Scotland too.

 5. Corryvreckan whirlpool

 The third largest whirlpool in the world, Corryvreckan whirlpool is a spectacular natural phenomenon.
 It can be found between the Isles of Jura and Scarba.
 The best way to get up close to the whirlpool (safely) is to take one of the boat tours on offer.

 Both historic and atmosphere, Glencoe is the site of Scotland’s most infamous massacre.
 You may recognise the land from several Hollywood films since it’s just one example of amazing scenery in Scotland.